ontoligent-design/polo2/README.md

 * `word`: Words in the corpus.
 Should be really be `token_type`.
 Also called the "dictionary."
     * `word_id`: The word ID.
     * `word_str`: The normalized word string.

-## Motivation

-Create a tool to simplify the process of generating models from texts and, more important, of producing interactive data products with these models.

-## Philosophy

-Polo is built on the principle that software developers should put as much information as possible into config files and databases (the fewer of these the better) and to save logic for essential data processing work.
-The idea is to remove contingent information from code and to make program design more solid and elegant.
-Functions should be as pure as possible, with minimum side effects, and their logic should be intuitive for users who have familiarized themselves with the data structures the functions work on.
-Although Polo is by no means written as a functional program, it strives to be functional in a general sense, and to be as interpretable as possible to users.